Man charged with meth possession found passed out and hanging out of vehicle, police say

 Police obtained a search warrant and found 15 stamp bags of suspected crystal meth, two glass vials containing a crystal substance, two smoking pipes, a scale, baggies and straws, the complaint said.

-Lamer was arraigned on by on-call District Judge Michael Musulin, of Johnstown, and sent to Cambria County Prison after failing to post 10% $20,000.
+Lamer was arraigned on by on-call District Judge Michael Musulin, of Johnstown, and sent to Cambria County Prison after failing to post 10% of his $20,000 bond.